Kiran6248/MS3-bazaar/TESTING.md

 #### **Open Bug**
+* The console shows error that 'env' imported but never used, env is hidden in the .gitignore file.

 * The Home page(get_ads.html) is showing one warning in console on line 44 that special chahracters must be escaped. the character [>] is a part of the if loop and can not be escaped.